OfficeDev/office-js-docs-pr/docs/excel/custom-functions-data-types-concepts.md

 ### Script Lab option

 The custom functions integration with data types is available for testing with Script Lab, in addition to the manual JSON metadata update described in the preceding section.
+To learn more about Script Lab, see [Explore Office JavaScript API using Script Lab](../overview/explore-with-script-lab.md).
 To test this feature with Script Lab, update the settings using the following steps.

 1. Open the Script Lab **Code** task pane.
 1. In the lower right corner, select the **Settings** button.